 How to kill the adult male clothes moths before they mate with the female

-This is so easy it’s fun.
+This is so easy it’s almost fun.
 You set a pheromone trap with sticky paper.
 Poor old male moth is flying around looking for a female to mate with.
 It’s the males that fly about and the females that tend to crawl on the ground, though they clearly manage to fly up to wardrobes.
 Male moth thinks he’s caught the scent of a beautiful lady moth, flies up for a closer look, and wham!
 He’s stuck on the fly paper.
 It’s not kind BUT NOR IS HE.
-The pheromone traps last around 12 weeks so it’s worth replacing the insert every 12 weeks throughout the breeding season June to October.
+The pheromone traps last around 12 weeks so it’s necessary to replace the insert every 12 weeks throughout the breeding season June to October.

 What to do if you think Mrs Moth might’ve laid some eggs on your favourite cashmere